yestuartgithub/BastilleDay/README.md

 3) In GitHub, I added Thor as a collaborathor to the Bastille Day Repo.

 4) Thor has forked the repo.

+5) Change made from the clone on my laptop.